 - Use gender-neutral language.
 This linguistic style can be implemented in many forms like not defaulting to ‘he’ and using ‘they’ instead for a theoretical person.
 Also, when referring to families of organizational members, opt for gender-neutral labels like ‘partner.’
 Another change to be made is addressing groups using gender-neutral phrases like ‘y’all, folks, team, friends’ instead of the common ‘hey guys’.

 - Avoid generalizations.
 When interacting with candidates from different backgrounds, avoid making any statements that assume an element of their identity which you infer based on the social category to which they belong.
-This will allow for an inclusive environment where your candidates feel comfortable to be themselves.
+This will allow for an inclusive environment where your candidates feel comfortable being themselves.

 - If you’re not sure, ask.
 We can never hold the answer to every situation and a great demonstration of a growth mindset towards inclusive language is asking when you are not sure.
 For example, this can look like asking about someone’s pronouns when you first meet them.